This Week in Petroleum History, Feb. 24 – March 2

 The Los Angeles field launched southern California’s petroleum industry, creating many unlikely oil millionaires — including local piano teacher Emma Summers, whose astute business sense earned her the title “Oil Queen of California.”

-In 1901, an oil exploration venture had drilled a wildcat well about five miles north of Bakersfield in Kern County.
+In 1901, a petroleum exploration venture had drilled a wildcat well about five miles north of Bakersfield in Kern County.
 The attempt generated brief excitement, but nothing ultimately came of it.
 When Shasta Oil Company drilled into bankruptcy after three dry holes, the land returned to its former reputation — worthless except for sheep grazing.

 Earp decided to bet on black gold where Shasta Oil had failed.
 But first, California required that he post a “Notice of Intent to File Prospectors Permit.”
 He sent his wife to make the application.
 But on her way to pay the fees with paperwork in hand, Josie was diverted by gaming tables.
 She lost all the money, infuriating Wyatt and delaying his oil exploration venture.

-Earp later secured the Kern County lease claim he sought, mostly using money from his sister-in-law Hattie Lehnhardt,
+Earp later secured the Kern County lease claim he sought, mostly with money from his sister-in-law, Hattie Lehnhardt,

 Wyatt Earp CA oil Lease map.